Toward a Complexity Classification of High-Temperature Bosons: Computational Tractability and Power-Law Clustering: Useful Propositions

 with $\{n_{1}..n_{2}\}$ denoting the set of integers between $n_{1},n_{2}\in y$.
 Here, we have used fact that $|S_{i,x}|\leq m_{x}(w,\vec{s})$ for all $i=2,3,...,m$ from the definition of $S_{i,x}$.
 To proceed, we use Lemma \ref{lem_series_sum_estimate} with choosing $a_{0}=\beta_{c}U_{\max}/2$ and using $b^{2}/a\leq 2\beta_{c}\mu/U_{\min}$ to obtain

 with $C_{1},C_{2}$ being $\mathcal{O}(1)$ constants for all $x\in V$.
 By putting Eq.\,\eqref{Tr_q_O_x_n_x_hdag_h} into Eq.\,\eqref{re_fw_trace_q_2} we obtain

-Here, in the last line we evaluate the intergal to finish the proof.
-We have also used $\sum_{x\in V_{w}}m_{x}(w,\vec{s})=2|w|=2m$ for Bose-Hubbard model, where every off-site term is $2$-local and offers exactly one operator to its support. \end{proof}
+Here, in the last line, we evaluate the integral to finish the proof.
+We have also used $\sum_{x\in V_{w}}m_{x}(w,\vec{s})=2|w|=2m$ for the Bose-Hubbard model, where every off-site term is $2$-local and offers exactly one operator to its support. \end{proof}

 {~}

 \hrulefill{\bf [ End of Proof of Lemma~\ref{lem_trace_f_w_q}]}

 {~}